caseyferrara/Netflix-Case-Study/README.md

 ### 1.1 Purpose Statement

-The streaming market is increasingly competitive, with numerous platforms vying for viewers' attention.
+The streaming market is increasingly competitive, with numerous platforms competing for viewers' attention.
 Netflix needs to understand the evolution of its content diversity to stay relevant and appealing to a broad audience.
 Are they diversifying their content offerings effectively over time?

 ## 2. Ask